 This Fall, we’ve hired a fantastic team, and our PACs are very keen to support student success and motivation.
 Meet your PAC team!

-Samathra is a 2nd year TRSM student in the School of Business Management.
+Samathra is a 3rd year TRSM student in the School of Business Management.
 Her chosen major is Law and Business with a minor in Finance.
-Apart from working as a PAC, she volunteers as a Peer Mentor for the Tri-mentoring Program.
 Although Samathra is not an International Student, she identifies strongly with these students.
-Upon completing high school in her native land of Guyana, she migrated to Canada that same year and immediately enrolled at Seneca College.
+Upon completing high school in her native land of Guyana, she migrated to Canada and she immediately enrolled at Seneca College.
 Because of this, she experienced a culture shock but quickly learnt how to overcome it.
-She completed her studies at Seneca and graduated with Honours with a Diploma in Accounting.
+She completed her studies at Seneca and graduated with a Diploma in Accounting- Honours.
 In her spare time, she enjoys reading self-help books, binge-watching her favourite TV shows and baking sweet treats.
 Samathra is very passionate about helping other students achieve academic success and she hopes to see you at the Academic Success Centre!